-Radon monitoring is available for both domestic and commercial premises.
-Monitoring detectors can be for short or long-term use, either a 3 week grab sample or the recommended 3 months sample (90 days).
+Radon monitoring is available for both domestic homes and commercial premises.
+Monitoring detectors can be used for short or long-term use, either a 3 week grab sample or the recommended 3 months sample (90 days).

-If monitoring of radon in your home or business premises has shown the presence of this harmful gas, we strongly recommend the installation of our radon mitigation equipment.
+If monitoring of radon in your home has shown the presence of this harmful gas, we strongly recommend the installation of our radon mitigation equipment.
 The simplest way to monitor levels of this harmful radioactive gas is by strategically placing radon detector monitors.
 Radon detectors are safe and simple to use.
 They can sit on a shelf, and are a hollow plastic shell that contains a piece of plastic that records damage caused by the alpha particles emitted from radon gas.
-Once the testing period is complete, the radon detectors are sent for analysis at an independant laboratory.
+Once the testing period is complete, the radon detectors are sent for analysis at an independent laboratory.
 The results are then sent to you on a report informing you of the levels of radon gas in the premises.

-Affordable and Effective Radon Monitoring Devices
+Affordable and Effective Radon Detector Monitors

 In order to ensure accurate results when monitoring radon levels you should: